-Where a PFP Operator structures a PFP Transaction using a special purpose vehicle, that vehicle must be incorporated in the ADGM to ensure the ease of administration and greater regulatory oversight in the event of the failure of the PFP Operator.
+Where a PFP Operator structures a PFP Transaction using a special purpose vehicle, that vehicle should be incorporated in the ADGM to ensure the ease of administration and greater regulatory oversight in the event of the failure of the PFP Operator.

-5.3 A PFP Operator will also need to consider the applicability of other ADGM Regulations including, but not limited to, the Companies Regulations 2015, Insolvency Regulations 2015, Data Protection Regulations 2015 and the Common Reporting Standard Regulations 2017; as well as other international regulations including the Foreign Account Tax Compliance Act.
+- 5.3 A PFP Operator will also need to consider the applicability of other ADGM Regulations including, but not limited to, the Companies Regulations 2020, Insolvency Regulations 2015, Data Protection Regulations 2021 and the Common Reporting Standard Regulations 2017; as well as any other relevant international legislation that may apply. - 5.4 Chapter 3 of the GPM sets out in detail the FSRA's risk-based approach to the supervision of Authorised Persons.